benoitc/gaffer/docs/gaffer.rst

         load  	Load a Procfile application to gafferd unload	Unload a Procfile application to gafferd scale 	Scaling your process
-        ps    	List your process informations
+        ps    	List your process information
         help  	Get help on a command